All Episodes

 Wendy, you look shocked when I reported that.

-This I know who it is.
+I know who it is.

-Snurdly, I was gonna get there.
+Snurdily, I was going to get there.

-Charlie Steele to refresh your memoir.
+Charlie Steele, to refresh your memoir.

-This is not the first time he has said that Obama's election is meaningless to the civil rights struggle.
+Ladies and gentlemen, for the Southern Christian Leadership Conference, this is not the first time he has said that Obama's election is meaningless to the civil rights struggle.

-He also said some months ago that Obama does not have slave blood.
+Also said some months ago that Obama does not have slave blood.

-And therefore he cannot be looked upon as any sign or any type of genuine civil rights achievement because there's no slave blood.
+And therefore, he cannot be looked upon as any sign or any type of genuine civil rights achievement because there's no slave blood.

-She's just the first lady, and he said this on both occasions as a means of saying, hey, we're in the civil rights movement, that's not over with, and he's saying that people need to march now, even more than ever before.
+And he said this on both occasions as a means of saying, hey, civil rights movement, that's not over with.

-Obama needs to be reminded of the concerns of the African American community, warning civil rights supporters not to assume Obama owes them something.
+Obama needs to be reminded of the concerns of the African-American community, warning civil rights supporters not to assume Obama owes them something.

 Well, let's go to the audio soundbite, shall we?

-We'll start, this is uh this morning, in Sunday morning, I should say, PMS NBC Live, the anchor Tamron Hall spoke with Azusa Christian community in Boston, the Reverend Eugene Rivers about President elect Obama and race, and Tamron Hall said, look, a lot of people say Obama becoming a nation's 44th president say that racism's over, discrimination's over, that black men can get a taxi now, as Barack Obama once said.
+And Tamron Hall said, look, a lot of people say Obama becoming a nation's 44th president say that racism's over, discrimination's over, that black men can get a taxi now, as Barack Obama once said.

-I get one last night.
+I didn't get one last night.

-I couldn't get one now.
+I couldn't get one.

-No, I was I was trying to get something for my wife last night, and it was so funny.
+I was trying to get something for my wife last night, and it was so funny.

-I'm sitting there in uh that the little uh little really uppy area, and so I went to pick up some food, and I'm standing there, and these two very four little young white girls come by, you know, and I'm standing there like for a half hour, just freezing like three o'clock in the morning, right?
+And so I went to pick up some food, and I'm standing there, and these two very, you know, the four little young white girls come by, you know, and I'm standing there like for a half hour, just freezing, like three o'clock in the morning, right?

 And that cab just rolled right by me, right?

-He's standing out there free.
+He's on there standing out there free.

 Most of the cab drivers in Washington are minorities, I know.